PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-17 08:04:21
+Last updated: 2024-04-17 08:04:55
-Random Quote: You wanna know what line doesn't work on a harp player?
-"Hey baby, wanna pluck?" - Barney Stinson
+Random Quote: The Bro Code has been around for centuries.
+Nay... whatever's more than centuries. - Barney Stinson